ruiz-nju/VLM_TriTraining/README.md

 ## How to Run

 We provide the running script `VLM_TriTraining.sh`, which allow you to easily run the experiment.
-Make sure you change the path in Ensure you modify the file paths in the following scripts before running:
+Make sure you change the `DATA` path in the following scripts before running:

 - `scripts/tritraining/base2novel_train.sh`
 - `scripts/tritraining/base2novel_test_base.sh`